Div16s/User-List-Management-and-Email-Sending-API/README.md

 ## Postman Collection

 A Postman collection is included in the repository.
-Import the `postman_collection.json` file into Postman to test the API endpoints.
+Import the `User List Management and Email Sending API.postman_collection` file into Postman to test the API endpoints.
 Set up an environment in Postman with the following variables:

-- `base_url`: The base URL of your deployed application.
+- `baseUrl`: The base URL of your deployed application.

 ## Contributing